DemikGit/currency-calc/README.md

 ---
 This is a simple application for converting crypto currencies

-You can find demo here: demikgit.github.io
+You can find demo here: [Currency Converter](demikgit.github.io "Demo").

 ---